 Aira for visually-impaired visitors

-At CMH, blind and low-vision travelers can better maneuver our airport facilities by using a service called Aira.
+At CMH, blind and low-vision travelers can better maneuver our airport facilities by using a free service called Aira.
 Made possible with geo-fencing technology, a smartphone app and/or “smart” glasses, Aira connects visually-impaired persons with a trained, remotely-located agent who can see where the traveler is and can guide them as needed.
 CMH is among more than 30 U.S. airports offering this customer service option.
 Learn more about Aira.